Stachys (Lamb's Ear) Growth and Care Guide

 Using Lamb’s Ear in the Garden

 Lamb’s Ear is a versatile perennial that fits seamlessly into a wide range of garden designs, bringing both visual beauty and practical benefits.
 Its soft silver foliage acts almost like a neutral backdrop, calming brighter color palettes while adding texture and light reflection to the landscape.
-Because it is drought tolerant, deer resistant, and generally low maintenance, it works just as well in relaxed cottage gardens as it does in more structured, modern plantings.
+I especially like using it in areas where flowers come and go throughout the Season because the foliage remains attractive long after many blooms have faded.
 For gardeners looking to combine durability with distinctive foliage, few perennials check as many boxes.

 Ground Cover